A few dependencies need to be available in your development system. Please verify they are present or install them.

 - Node v12+

-Open a terminal and run:
+Open a terminal and run the following commands:

 Extract the contents of the zip file into a folder of your choice.
-After you have done that, you must initialise the project.
-Simply run the following in your project directory:

-You can confirm everything was installed correctly by running:
+You can confirm everything was installed correctly by running

-Which should show a yarn version of 2.0.0+.
+yarn -v.
+This should show a yarn version of

 If you want to install the necessary extensions manually, here are links to the extensions required: